senimanjs/seniman/README.md

 When a server goes down, the client will similarly automatically reconnect to a different server in the cluster -- albeit restarting the session and losing any state that is not persisted to a database.
 If there is any important UI state you cannot afford to lose to a server crash -- say, a long, multi-page form -- you can persist the draft state to a database and re-load it when the client reconnects to a different window.

+### What happens to the components running on the server when the user loses its connection to the server?

+By default, there is a grace period (of one minute) when Seniman will keep your component tree in memory while the browser tab's WebSocket connection is disconnected for unreliable network reasons.

+When the user connects back within the grace period, there will be re-pairing of the new WebSocket connection to the existing tree, and any UI updates queued during the disconnection will be sent to the browser and executed.

+When the user connects back after grace period, a new component tree will be created for the user, and the existing tab will be reloaded to render the new component tree from a fresh state.
+There will be APIs in the future for you to choose the specific upon-late-reconnection behavior other than reloading to create a smoother experience for your users.

 ### This looks pretty stateful -- do I get to deploy this normally?
 How do I scale it up?

 Seniman can be deployed like any other Node.JS application.
 You can use a process manager like PM2 to manage your Seniman processes, and a reverse proxy like Nginx to horizontally-scale your Seniman app instances.